-This Low-Carb Cauliflower Leek Soup tastes just like potato leek soup – it’s incredibly flavorful and super creamy without ANY dairy needed!
-Made in just 30 minutes, this Paleo + Whole30-approved soup will definitely warm you up.
+This Low-Carb Cauliflower Leek Soup tastes just like potato leek soup—incredibly flavorful and super creamy without any dairy needed!
+Made in just 30 minutes, this Paleo + Whole30-approved soup will warm you up.
 It’s easily made vegan.

-I’ve been promising you more savory recipes for a little while now, and I’m finally following through!
+I’ve been promising you more amazing healthy soup recipes for a while now, and I’m finally following through!
 With one of my all-time FAVORITES, no less.

 We grew up eating potato leek soup all the time at our house.
-Always homemade by my mom, usually with some cauliflower snuck in there, and mopped up with crunchy homemade garlic bread.
+My mom always made it homemade, usually with some cauliflower snuck in there, and mopped up with crunchy homemade garlic bread.
 The memories could make me drool.

-Over time, my mom eventually just replaced all the cauliflower with potatoes and neither I or my sister were any the wiser.
-I recently asked my mom for the potato leek soup recipe she always makes, and it was only then that I learned she didn’t use potato, just cauliflower.
+Over time, my mom eventually replaced all the cauliflower with potatoes, and neither my sister nor I had any idea.
+I recently asked my mom for the potato leek soup recipe she always makes, and it was only then that I learned she didn’t use potatoes, just cauliflower.
 She was secretly serving us Cauliflower Leek Soup all the while!

-News to me, but seriously, you don’t miss the potato AT ALL.
-This soup is luxuriously creamy, and there’s no need for cream or butter or potatoes to give it a boost.
-The cauliflower, when cooked until perfectly tender, does it all on its own.
+This is news to me, but seriously, you don’t miss the potato.
+This low-carb leek soup is luxuriously creamy, and there’s no need for cream, butter, or potatoes.
+When cooked until perfectly tender, the cauliflower does it all on its own.
+It also makes it extra good for you!

-My mom’s recipe was super simple – pretty much just leeks, maybe some onion, cauliflower, chicken stock, and salt and pepper.
-I kept it pretty similar to the classic, but I added a few nuggets of flavor-boosting goodness.
+My mom’s recipe was simple- just leeks, maybe some onion, cauliflower, chicken stock, and salt and pepper.
+I kept it similar to the classic but added a few flavor-boosting goodies.

 How to make this Cauliflower Leek Soup:

-I caramelized the onions and leeks, which contributes to the darker color of the soup.
-It gives a richer, deeper flavor to the soup.
-I also added some dried thyme, which pairs wonderfully here, as well as some roasted garlic.
+I caramelize the onions and leeks, contributing to the soup’s darker color and giving it a richer, deeper flavor.
+I also added some dried thyme, which pairs wonderfully here.
+Fresh thyme can also be used if you have it.

-It was calling to me from the fridge and I knew it’d be a wonderful addition.
-If you don’t want to roast garlic just for this but still want some garlicky flavor, you can toss in a clove or two of raw garlic, depending on how strong you like it.
+I also added roasted garlic- it was calling me from the fridge, and I knew it’d be an excellent addition.
+If you don’t want to roast garlic just for this but still want some garlicky flavor, toss in a clove or two of raw garlic, depending on how strong you like it.

-To blend the cauliflower leek soup into luscious creamy goodness, you can put the soup in your blender (I used my Vitamix) or use an immersion blender and blend right in the pot!
-A sprinkle of crispy prosciutto and fresh green onions are the perfect garnish.
+To blend the cauliflower leek soup into a creamy, smooth texture, put the soup in your blender (I used my Vitamix) or use an immersion blender and blend right in the pot!
+A sprinkle of fresh green onions is the perfect garnish.
+You could also use chives if you prefer.

 Want more healthy soup recipes?